frederic-perez/AmE-dictionary/data/dictionary.md

 __ambit__ _n_ __1__ Sphere or scope, as of influence. _Syn_ range
 __ambitious__ _adj_ :two::hammer:
 __ambivalence__
-__ambivalent__ _adj_ :three: Having mixed feelings or contradictory ideas about something or someone.
+__ambivalent__ _adj_ :four: /am-BIV-uh-lunt/ Someone described as _ambivalent_ has or displays very different feelings (such as love and hate) about someone or something at the same time.
+Having mixed feelings or contradictory ideas about something or someone.
 __ambivert__ _adj_ A person who is intermediate between an extrovert and an introvert.
 __amble__ _v_ :seven::hammer: (ambled, ambling) _Giraffes amble along the savannah._
 __ambulate__ _v_ :two: To walk from place to place; move about.